vuvuong003/CampusJobReview/UseCase_Documentation.md

 ## Welcome to a mini tutorial of our Campus Job Review web application.
 Here, you will get a detailed view about what to expect in the application, explore the various enhanced features and new functionalities, and look at real-life examples of using the application through screenshots.

 ### Landing Page
 As you enter our application, you will be greeted by a beautiful home page that truly represents the wolfpack spirit of NCSU.
 Here you will find various tabs such as the Home, Login, and Signup.
-You will also see an Add Reviews and a View Reviews Button.
+You will also see an Add Reviews, View Reviews and ProfileButton.

 ![Landing-Page](docs/images/landing_page.jpeg)